IntentArchitect/Docs/articles/whats-new/2023/06/index.md

 ## Module updates (C#)

-### Version AspNetCore.NET services
+### Version ASP.NET Core API services

 Apply version information to Commands, Queries or Service elements in your service designer to make use of the `Asp.Versioning.Mvc` library.
 Add an `Api Version` (populate it with a few version numbers) and then apply the `API Version Settings` stereotype to the services you wish to apply versioning to.

 > [!NOTE]
-> This is only available for AspNetCore.NET currently even though the `Api Version` element can be added in other tech-stacks' Services designers.
+> This is only available for ASP.NET Core currently even though the `Api Version` element can be added in other tech-stacks' Services designers.

 ![Sample Api Version Overview](images/api-version-overview.png)